 Seeing this house is bitter-sweet.
 Been a good 34 years or so.

-As I was driving, the homes looked more and more familiar.
+I was driving through a neighborhood, I’ll tell you why in a moment, and the homes looked more and more familiar.
 Just as I thought, “is this…?” then I saw a house that I lived in temporarily when I was somewhere around 5 or 6.
 This one or the one next to it.
 Was a long time ago.

 I say “a house” because I moved a lot when I was younger.
 Sometimes as much as 2-3 times a year.
 This house was the friend of my mom’s.
 I remember a few very specific things about it.